 Now that we have provided some background about e-commerce and conversions, let’s look at some ways to optimize them:

 1. Provide Personalized Offers

-A great and easy way to boost conversions is by appearing to customers as if you are reading their minds.
+Use of personalized offers can be quite helpful.
 Use pre-existing data to give customers personalized offers based on previous purchases and spending patterns.
 A customer who recently bought a winter coat, for example, might get a personalized email offering a discount on a mitten and scarf set.
+On the digital receipt, include these related products with customer reviews to show that they made the right choice, and that the items will complement their previous purchase.
 Someone who purchased 10 products might get a notification offering the 11th for free.
-Personalized offers are a way of rewarding customer loyalty, and building a connection with the community.
+Personalized offers are a way of rewarding customer loyalty and building a connection with the community.